DeuxHuitHuit/algolia-webcrawler/README.md

 CSS selector for the title of the page.

+#### selectors[key]: String

+CSS selector for the "key" property.
+You can add custom keys as you wish.

 #### formatters: Object

 An object containing formatter string.
 Their values are removed from the original result obtained